 So, for anyone seeking exceptional legal representation, I can thoroughly and personally recommend Mathew Turner and Tad Roumayah from the law firm of Sommers Schwartz, P.C.

 I want to express my sincere thanks to you for getting justice for my son and restoring my hope in humanity.
 After his death, I labored for over one-and-a-half years to find an attorney to file the case.
 I reached out to more than a dozen law firms for representation and was consistently told that nothing could be done.
 I am grateful to you and your firm for your unwavering belief in this case.

-Mr. Turner was a guiding light through my lawsuit.
 Going through the legal process was foreign and nerve-racking for me but I was able to garner confidence from my attorney.
 His meticulousness and dedication was astounding, allowing me to lean on him for support and guidance throughout the process.
 I am fully confident he was the key factor in the success of my outcome.

 - Detroit College of Law, Juris Doctor (JD), summa cum laude

 - Detroit College of Law Class of 1961 Cup

 - Detroit College of Law William B. Giles Award

 - American Jurisprudence Award- Torts

 - American Jurisprudence Award-Legal Profession